 No. As long as you complete all the requirements of your Praxis-funded internship, a leave of absence will not affect your Praxis stipend.

 When is the Praxis application deadline?

-The deadline to apply for Praxis is the last day of classes: May 13, 2021.
+The deadline to apply for Praxis is the last day of classes.
 A complete application and all supporting forms must be submitted in order to be considered for approval.
 See Applications & Forms page for more information.

 What is the stipend amount?